Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Continuum-UVMS Design

 \subsection{Integration with Vehicle}

 The underwater vehicle used in this paper is the BlueROV2 by Blue Robotics, Inc. \cite{bluerobotics}.
-This platform was chosen because of its low cost and ease of integration via an additional payload skid, customizable waterproof enclosures and penetrators, and the Heavy Configuration upgrade, which has eight thrusters to allow for six DoF control and improve stability and maneuverability.
-The continuum manipulator and the electronics enclosure are mounted side-by-side on the payload skid underneath the body of the \removecomment{AUV}\editcomment{vehicle}{}.
-Figure~\ref{fig:uvms-integration} labels the components of the system on the robot, with the waterproof bellows removed for visibility.
+This platform was chosen because of its low cost and ease of integration via an additional payload skid, customizable waterproof enclosures and penetrators, and the Heavy Configuration upgrade, which has eight thrusters to allow for six DoF control and improved stability and maneuverability.
+The continuum manipulator and the electronics enclosure are mounted side-by-side on the payload skid underneath the body of the vehicle.
+Figure~\ref{fig:uvms-integration} labels the components of the system on the robot, with the acrylic enclosure and waterproof bellows removed for visibility.

 The deployed system is broken up into four waterproof enclosures.
 The actuation unit contains the microprocessors, sensors, and motors required to actuate the continuum manipulator.
-The electronics enclosure contains a Jetson Nano computer for controlling the continuum manipulator and acts as the central hub for connecting all of the communications and power cables, as well as hosting the VectorNav VN-100 inertial measurement unit (IMU) that measures the \removecomment{AUV}\editcomment{vehicle}{}'s orientation.
-Finally, the BlueROV enclosure contains the flight controller, thruster controllers, and power distribution for the \removecomment{AUV}\editcomment{vehicle}{}, with additional connections to the \removecomment{AUV}\editcomment{vehicle}{} battery stored in a separate enclosure.
+The electronics enclosure contains a Jetson Nano computer for controlling the continuum manipulator and acts as the central hub for connecting all of the communications and power cables, as well as hosting the VectorNav VN-100 inertial measurement unit (IMU) that measures the vehicle's orientation.
+The BlueROV enclosure contains the flight controller, thruster controllers, and power distribution for the vehicle.
+This enclosure draws power from the vehicle battery stored in a separate enclosure.
 The BlueROV and battery enclosures are attached to the frame of the vehicle, while the actuation unit and electronics enclosure are mounted on the payload skid on the bottom of the vehicle via watertight enclosure clamps.
 Communication between the different enclosures is achieved via underwater cables, and communications between the entire continuum-UVMS and the topside computer is achieved via a single shielded twisted pair waterproof tether.
 The waterproofing enclosures and underwater cables are from Blue Robotics, Inc. \cite{bluerobotics}